OaksTheAwesome/WhatAMess/README.md

 # WhatAMess
 **A simple Messages customization tweak for today's jailbreaks.**

-_Designed with iOS 16 in mind, supported on iOS 15 and tested on NathanLR on iOS 17._
+_Designed with iOS 16 in mind, supported on iOS 15 and iOS 17._

 ## Description